YassineOuicha/N2JSoft/README.md

 To do : implement extension methods to map entities to dtos and vice versa to reduce boilerplate code.

 Todo : implements errors handling for example expense note's description length exceeded, user not found when creating expense note etc...

+To do: replace the minimal api endpoints

+To do: Use CQRS if possible to separate queries from commands